 Tangible personal property includes: furniture, fixtures, tools, machinery, signs, equipment, leasehold improvements, supplies, leased equipment and any other equipment used in a business or to earn an income.

-The penalties are 5% for each month or part thereof that they are received late up to a maximum of a 25% penalty. s.193.072.
-Fla.
-Stat.
-(2012).
+Tangible Personal Property Tax Returns (HC-405) are made available January 1 of each year.
+The return is due April 1 to avoid penalties.
+The penalties are 5 percent for each each month, or part thereof that they are received late, up to a maximum of a 25 percent penalty.

 In order to properly file a return, we need the following:

 If you have changed your business name, mailing address, physical location, Federal ID Number, or have closed/sold your business, please submit those changes to our office by filling out the Change of Information Form by completing and mailing it back to our office, or by submitting online via the form.

 Depreciation is calculated using Index Factors and Percent Good Tables, which are updated on an annual basis.

 If you choose to file a paper return, or for CPA and tax accountants who choose to utilize software that does not contain a barcode, please click here to download and print the Tangible Personal Property Cover Sheet and submit with your return.